-If your hearing instrument has a telecoil (and your telephone has a built in tele-loop) you can switch into telecoil program in order to improve the sound reception further.
+All Rite hearing aids have a telecoil built in and if your telephone has a built in teleloop, you can switch into telecoil programme in order to improve the sound reception further.

-Remember that the telecoil in hearing instruments may pick up disturbing signals from electronic devices, such as a fax machines, computers, televisions or similar.
-Make sure that the hearing instrument has a distance of 2 - 3 meters to such devices when using the telecoil program.
+Remember that the telecoil in hearing instruments may pick up disturbing signals from electronic devices, such as fax machines, computers, televisions or similar.
+Make sure that the hearing instrument has a distance of 2 - 3 meters to such devices when using the telecoil programme.